zdharma-continuum/zinit/README.md

-cuninstall {plugin-name} - uninstall completions for plugin csearch                  - search for available completions from any plugin compinit                 - refresh installed completions
+cuninstall {plugin-name} - uninstall completions for plugin csearch                  - search for available completions from any plugin compinit                 - refresh installed completions dtrace|dstart            - start tracking what's going on in session dstop                    - stop tracking what's going on in session dunload                  - revert changes recorded between dstart and dstop dreport                  - report what was going on in session dclear                   - clear report of what was going on in session
 ```

 To use themes created for `Oh-My-Zsh` you might want to first source the `git` library there: